chaitanyacsss/SceneClassification/README.md

 10) The final model is saved in the checkpoints folder.

 To predict the label of a new image using the model, run "python run_model.py -i {path_to_image}"

+### NOTE: The saved model is ~200mb and might fail to download when downloading the code.
+Please check the file size before executing code.